D1Z4STR/Fahluaan-Addon/README.md

 # Introduction #

 Welcome to my first Github page and my second Skyrim addon!
-This addon will integrate various mods I would see fit into the world of Skyrim alongside the amazing Fahluaan mod list.
-This will be a simple **manual process** with various steps involving downloading, installation, rearranging plugins, etc. All mods in my addon are **OPTIONAL** and I will note specific information as we go.
+This addon will integrate various mods I would see fit into the world of Skyrim alongside the amazing Fahluaan mod list and these mods will not require a conflict resolution patch of any kind (doing this to keep it simple and not having to create a Nexus page for a few patches).
+This will be an easy **manual process** with various steps involving downloading, installation, rearranging plugins, etc. All mods in my addon are **OPTIONAL** and I will note specific information as we go.

 **Currently designed to work with version 1.3 of Fahluaan.** A changelog is provided at the bottom.